replicatedhq/troubleshoot.sh/redact/source/database-connection-strings.md

 description: Automatically redacted database connection strings
 ---

-Troubleshoot automatically redacts database connection strings containing a username and password, standard Postgres and MySQL connection string components, and 'database' env vars in JSON.
+Troubleshoot automatically redacts database connection strings containing a username and password, standard Postgres and MySQL connection string components, and 'database' environment variables in JSON.

 This redaction is equivalent to the following redact yaml: